tejomaygadgil/umzu/README.md

 Wozu is German for "for what", or "in order to."

-The name seems fitting as all tasks are "for" something else.
+This seems appropriate, as all tasks are "for" something else.

-Plus I like the sound (woe-tsu).
+Plus it sounds nice: _woe-tsu_.